ena-infrastructure/specifications/ena-oauth2-chaining.md

 5. Determine the intended protected resource(s) and scope(s) for use in the target domain based on any `resource`/`audience` parameters referring to target-domain APIs supplied by the client, and locally configured scope/resource mappings ([Section 3.5.1](#scope-mappings-across-domains)).

+6. Assert that `requested_token_type` is `urn:ietf:params:oauth:token-type:jwt`, or if it is omitted, apply the logic from "Servers supporting both use cases" below.

 If the request is invalid, the server MUST respond with an error per \[[RFC8693](#rfc8693)\].
 Where applicable, the following errors SHOULD be used: `invalid_request`, `invalid_scope`, `unauthorized_client`, `invalid_target`, and `server_error`.

+**Servers supporting both use cases:** An authorization server that supports both the intra-domain exchange in [Section 2](#protected-resource-acting-as-an-client) and the cross-domain exchange in this section MUST use the `requested_token_type` parameter to disambiguate the requested behaviour:

+If `requested_token_type` is set to `urn:ietf:params:oauth:token-type:access_token`, the server MUST process the request under the rules of [Section 2](#protected-resource-acting-as-an-client), and if `requested_token_type` is set to `urn:ietf:params:oauth:token-type:jwt`, the server MUST process the request under the rules of this section.

+Clients SHOULD always supply `requested_token_type`.
+If `requested_token_type` is omitted, the server MAY infer intent from the target indicator, where the cross-domain case will be chosen if the target identifies an authorization server, and the intra-domain case will be chosen if the target identifies a protected resource within the same domain.

+If the intent cannot be determined unambiguously, the server MUST reject the request with `invalid_request`.

 <a name="token-exchange-response-and-jwt-contents"></a>
 #### 3.3.4.
 Token Exchange Response and JWT Contents